In modern society, logistics play an essential role across the economy and industry, beyond just the movement of goods.

 1. Air traffic controllers : Ministry of Land, Infrastructure and Transport, Incheon and Korea Airports Corporation

-2. flight managers : Eight domestic airlines, including Korean Air and Jin Air, and foreign airlines
+2. flight managers : domestic airlines, including Korean Air and Jin Air, and foreign airlines

 3. airport operators : Incheon International Airport Corporation and Korea Airport Corporation